cnburnett/ronduncan.github.io/README.md

 Ron passed peacefully surrounded by close family on Friday October 20, 2023.
 He had just celebrated his 80th birthday one month earlier and had been living life to the fullest.

-Ron was a lifelong lover of all things food, fishing and fiddling, particularly during his retirement in the beautiful city of Victoria, BC.
+Ron was a lifelong lover of all things food, fishing and fiddling, particularly during his retirement in the beautiful city of Victoria, British Columbia.

-Ron was a teacher and administrator in London, ON for 33 years.
+Ron was a teacher and administrator in London, Ontario for 33 years.

 He was a lifelong learner: with particular interests in the fiddle, fly-tying and Tai Chi.
 After learning Tai Chi, he enjoyed teaching the art to others.